 Many small and medium-sized companies, too, have been quick to seize offshoring opportunities.

 In the digital industry, the practice of offshoring is widely accepted.
-In a 2010 survey, about 15% of all firms and 40% of technology firms engaged in some offshoring activity, with about 30% offshoring digital workers.
+In a 2010 survey, about 15% of all firms and 40% of technology firms engaged in some offshore outsourcing activity, with about 30% offshoring digital workers.
 The figures have only grown since.

-Once you’ve taken the decision to outsource activities, the question that naturally arises is: how do you get the best results and productivity from an offshore digital industry team?
+Once you’ve taken the decision to outsource activities, the question that naturally arises is: how do you get the best results and productivity from an offshore team?
 Or, how to manage team performance?
-Here are seven tried and tested methods.

 1. Share Your Vision from the Start